SkoolNotes/Taproot/2021CS240/KBxLegalityInCompSec.md

 	1. Morris's goals are quite unclear to me, besides just sheer curiosity about how his worm would fare in the real world.
 Satisfying this curiosity without releasing the worm into the real world is not an easy task.
 Morris could have tried to run some type of simulation, or fixed his program to make sure it didn't break machines then install a fail safe, but at the end of the day the question was about the real world and a true test.

 4.  **What would you consider appropriate punishment?
 If relevant to your story, how does that compare to the punishments that were handed down?**
 	1. The punishment given -- 3 years probation, 400 hours community service, and a fine of $10,050 -- seems a little much to me.
-Changing those 400 hours to having Morris prevent future attacks would be more reasonable given that he has proven himself to be capable of sending attacks.
+Changing those 400 hours to having Morris help prevent future attacks would be more reasonable given that he has proven himself to be capable of sending attacks.

 5. **What are the technical lessons that can be learned to improve security?**
 	1. Communication networks between devices are scary and need to be checked closely lest more self-replicating worms wreak havoc.